Call Now: 610-480-8919 Online Bill Pay

 Visiting

-Visitation hours are on the weekends.
 Each unit has its own schedule which includes visitation hours.
+Scheduled hours are assigned either on Saturday or Sunday.
 In addition, you may request to schedule an in person visit during your family session.
-You may also stay connected to your loved one through FaceTime, Skype or through the phone.
+For families who live out of state or out of the country, you may also stay connected to your loved one through FaceTime, Skype or through the phone.

-As an alternative, we are providing our young people with access to devices so that they can facetime with their family during visiting hours.
+As an alternative for families who are out of state or out of country, we are providing our young people with access to devices so that they can facetime with their family during visiting hours.

 Group Support